 The majority of public housing family sites fall within HUD's 85 to 115% acceptable deconcentration range.
-Two sites (Atlantic Townhouses and Seneca Manor Townhouses) lie outside this range; however, RHA has reviewed each and developed procedures to monitor and correct the trend.
-Projects outside of the acceptable deconcentration range will be addressed as vacancies arise in those locations.
+Three sites (Atlantic Townhouses, Bay-Zimmer and Seneca Manor Townhouses) lie outside this range; however, RHA has reviewed each and developed procedures to monitor and correct the trend.
+Developments outside of the acceptable deconcentration range will be addressed as vacancies arise in those locations.
 When a vacancy becomes available, the unit will be offered to an appropriate family whose income will either lower or raise the average income for the complex.
 This process will continue until such time that the complex falls within the acceptable range.
 All steps implemented will comply with 24 CFR 903.2.
 Due to the Fairfield Village - Luther and Scattered Sites RAD Conversion projects, several vacant units at Seneca Manor Townhouses were used for the relocation of the families impacted by the conversion projects without consideration of income to ensure that the families were comparably relocated in accordance with the RAD Relocation Plan.
-Since the last deconcentration survey done in June 2023, Atlantic Townhouses has only had (2) two vacancies and neither have yet to be released for occupancy due to a significant development-wide renovation project; however, RHA will follow the Deconcentration Policy to occupy those units with families that will either lower or raise the average income for those developments that fall outside of the HUD acceptable deconcentration range.
+Since the last deconcentration survey conducted in January 2024, Atlantic Townhouses has had zero (0) family vacancies available to offer to a higher-income family to raise the average income.
+Bay-Zimmer Townhouses, on the other hand, has had four (4) vacancies since the last survey, none of which have been occupied.
+However, RHA will continue to follow the Deconcentration Policy to ensure that any future vacancies are filled with families whose income levels will either increase or decrease the average income, as needed, to bring developments within HUD's acceptable deconcentration range.